 Audit a sample of charts against subsequently coded charges to spot where and why coding variances are happening.
 Does the coding match the documentation?
 If not, is it because the documentation is missing or inadequate, or because the code is wrong?
 Which provider’s codes are being miscoded?
 Which coder is responsible for the miscoding?
 Look for patterns that can help you determine where your issues stem from.

 Then, take action.
 If your providers need to document patient visits more thoroughly, tell them to and follow up with regular documentation reviews.
 If your coders need more or better training, arrange it and audit their work more frequently.
-If your coding issues are severe, consider working with a medical billing company to get better reports that can help you spot issues sooner.
+If your medical coding issues are severe, consider working with a medical billing company to get better reports that can help you spot issues sooner.